M. Shadows: Stage name

-Shadows, like the other members of Avenged Sevenfold, uses a stage name.
+Shadows, like the other members of Avenged Sevenfold other than Brooks Wackerman, uses a stage name.
 In an interview, Shadows says that he chose his stage name because he thought of himself as "the darker character in the group".
 The 'M' is in place of his first name, Matthew, which he did not want to be in his stage name because of the way it sounded.
 He also added that he and the band took stage names because many other successful musicians that they were influenced by had them (e.g. Slash of Guns N' Roses, Munky of Korn and the members of Slipknot).
 Shadows also mentioned in another interview their reasoning behind choosing stage names also came from their intention to "piss people off".